chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 console.log(firstName);                     // "Symbol(first name)"
 ```

 A symbol's description is stored internally in the `[[Description]]` property.
 This property is read whenever the symbol's `toString()` method is called either explicitly or implicitly.
-The `firstName` symbol's `toString()` method is called implictly by `console.log()` in this example, so the description gets printed to the log.
+The `firstName` symbol's `toString()` method is called implicitly by `console.log()` in this example, so the description gets printed to the log.
 It is not otherwise possible to access `[[Description]]` directly from code.
-I recommended always providing a description to make both reading and debugging symbols easier.
+I recommended **always providing a description to make both reading and debugging symbols easier**.

 A> ### Identifying Symbols
 A>
-A>Since symbols are primitive values, you can use the `typeof` operator to determine if a variable contains a symbol.
+A><u>Since symbols are primitive values, you can use the `typeof` operator to determine if a variable contains a symbol</u>.
 ECMAScript 6 extends `typeof` to return `"symbol"` when used on a symbol.
 For example:
 A>
 A>```js
 A>let symbol = Symbol("test symbol");